emiliodeg/emiliodeg/README.md

 ## Hi there 👋 I'm Emilio Degiovanni

 I am 19+ years of experience working in a row.
 I've been coding, learning and developing many systems, applications and websites for different sort of companies, clients and necessities.
-Currently, I'm working as a Sr Frontend developer in Cognizant Softvision over Angular 8+.
+Currently, I'm working as a Sr Frontend developer in Aquiva Labs a partner of Salesforce.

-> 🌱 I’m currently learning node.js
+> 🌱 I’m currently learning node.js and Salesforcec CRM

 I have a personal web page at [developtus.com](https://developtus.com) with a lot of information about me, but is only in spanish for now.